ayush31dec/Text-Summarizer/README.md

 - Fine-tuned "google/pegasus-cnn_dailymail" model for improved accuracy
 - CI/CD pipeline using GitHub Workflows
 - Deployed on AWS Cloud for scalability and reliability
+- Model can be trained on custom data using Train button on **FASTAPI**

 ## Usage